SkafteNicki/dtu_mlops/s5_continues_x/M15_continues_integration.md

       assert that all labels are represented
       ```

-   2. A test is only as good as the error message it gives, and by default `assert`
-      will only report that the check failed.
-However, we can help our self by adding strings after like
-      ```python
-      assert len(train_dataset) == 60000, "Dataset did not have the correct number of samples"
-      ```
-      Add such comments to the assert statements you just did.

    3. Model testing: In a file called `tests/test_model.py` implement at least a test that
       checks for a given input with shape *X* that the output of the model have shape *Y*

    4. Training testing: In a file called `tests/test_training.py` implement at least one
       test that asserts something about your training script.
-You are here given free hands on what should be tested, but try to test something the risk being broken when developing the code.
+You are here given free hands on
+      what should be tested, but try to test something the risk being broken when developing the code.

    5. Good code raises errors and give out warnings in appropriate places.
 This is often in
       the case of some  invalid combination of input to your script.
-For example, you model could check for the size of the input given to it (see code below) to make sure it corresponds to what you are expecting.
-Not implementing  such errors would still result in Pytorch failing at a later point due to shape errors, however these custom errors will probably make more sense to the end user.
-Implement at least one raised error or warning somewhere in your code and use either `pytest.raises` or `pytest.warns` to check that they are correctly raised/warned.
+For example, you model
+      could check for the size of the input given to it (see code below) to make sure it corresponds
+      to what you are expecting.
+Not implementing  such errors would still result in Pytorch failing
+      at a later point due to shape errors, however these custom errors will probably make more sense
+      to the end user.
+Implement at least one raised error or warning somewhere in your code and
+      use either `pytest.raises` or `pytest.warns` to check that they are correctly raised/warned.

       ```python
       def forward(self, x: Tensor):